-- Hypocalcemia (low calcium).
-A condition seen in lactating rabbits. - Hypoglycemia.
-A common condition in young rabbits recently rehomed with a change in diet and possible secondary coccidia infections.
+- Hypocalcemia (low calcium) A condition seen in lactating rabbits. - Hypoglycemia A common condition in young rabbits recently rehomed with a change in diet and possible secondary coccidia infections.
 A simple blood glucose test can help to confirm this.
-Treatment is often successful if aggressive and instigated quickly.

-• Hypokalemia.
-A rare condition sometimes associated with rabbits diagnosed with Floppy Bunny Syndrome caused by low potassium in the blood.
+Treatment is often successful if aggressive and instigated quickly. - Hypokalemia A rare condition sometimes associated with rabbits diagnosed with Floppy Bunny Syndrome is caused by low blood potassium.
 This may be due to malabsorption or low dietary level

-• Hypothermia.
-A decrease in body temperature, often a secondary complication to many conditions, from gut stasis to spinal trauma.
+• Hypothermia - A decrease in body temperature is often a secondary complication to many conditions, from gut stasis to spinal trauma.

-• Hypotension.
-A low blood pressure is common in collapsed rabbits for many reasons, from gut stasis to heart disease.
+• Hypotension - Low blood pressure is common in collapsed rabbits for many reasons, from gut stasis to heart disease.

-• Dehydration.
-Rabbits can dehydrate very quickly and can hide the initial signs of this critical condition until they collapse and www.unusualpetvets.com.au show signs often attributed to Floppy Bunny Syndrome.
-A simple blood test to measure red blood cell count and total protein in the blood can help diagnose this common condition
+• Dehydration - Rabbits can dehydrate very quickly and can hide the initial signs of this critical condition until they collapse and show signs often attributed to Floppy Bunny Syndrome.
+A simple blood test to measure red blood cell count and total protein in the blood can help diagnose this common condition.

-• Infectious causes - Encephalitozoon cuniculi, a protozoan (parasite) which can cause a myriad of symptoms.

-• Spinal cord damage.
-Rabbits are often keen climbers and even though a fall may have not been observed it should always be suspected.
-X-rays of the spine and hips should always be considered.

-• Musculoskeletal pain.
-Conditions such as arthritis, muscular pain or other spinal conditions may present with similar signs

-• Selenium deficiency (nutritional muscular dystrophy) either due to a diet lacking in selenium or the Vitamin E necessary to process selenium

-• Ingestion of toxins.
-This may be seen in garden plants, even if the rabbit has lived in a garden for years, or hay or feed contaminants
+- Infectious Causes Encephalitozoon cuniculi, a protozoan (parasite) that can cause many symptoms. - Spinal Cord Damage Rabbits are often keen climbers and even though a fall may not have been observed, it should always be suspected.
+X-rays of the spine and hips should always be considered. - Musculoskeletal Pain Conditions such as arthritis, muscular pain or other spinal conditions may present with similar signs - Selenium Deficiency Nutritional muscular dystrophy either due to a diet lacking in selenium or the Vitamin E necessary to process selenium - Ingestion of Toxins This may be seen in garden plants, even if the rabbit has lived in a garden for years, or hay or feed contaminants - Weather Changes We have no peer reviewed evidence to back up this potential cause however interestingly we seem to see more cases when there is a sudden change in weather conditions, particularly humidity levels.

-In some cases the cause of the Floppy Bunny Syndrome cannot be identified.
+In some cases, the cause of the Floppy Bunny Syndrome cannot be identified.